 When Will and I first starting dating, the amount of popcorn I ate was shocking to him.
 I average of a few bags of popcorn each week.
-Soon, he told me how terrible microwaveable popcorn can be (because of carcinogens in the bags) and tried to convince me to make popcorn another way.
-But I didn’t really think there was another easy alternative.
-Buying seeds and cooking it on the stove top seemed time consuming and messy.
+He told me how terrible microwaveable popcorn can be, especially because of carcinogens in the bags.
+He tried to convince me to make popcorn another way, but I was skeptical about just how easy making homemade popcorn could be.
+Buying seeds and cooking it on the stove top seemed time-consuming and messy.

-Soon after, Will came over for a movie night and gave me a Pop Pop kit, so I could easily make healthy popcorn at home.
+Soon after, Will came over for a movie night and gave me a silicone popcorn making kit, so I could easily make healthy popcorn at home.
 I was skeptical at first, but I decided to give it a go.
 Since then, I have come up with a few easy recipes, or as I like to call them, “delicious concoctions.” 🙂

-Place the top on the Pop Pop and heat it in microwave for about 3 minutes.
+Place the top on popcorn maker and heat it in microwave for about 3 minutes.
 Note: The exact time will depend on your microwave, but it is much harder to burn popcorn this way, when compared to microwaveable bags.

 Add seasonings, as you like.

-Place the top back on the Pop Pop and shake the bowl to mix ingredients well.
+Place the top back on the popcorn maker and shake the bowl to mix ingredients well.
 Enjoy!

-This recipe makes about 6 cups of popcorn, almost filling the Pop Pop bowl.
-The optional seasonings above are a few of my favorites to create a fun and unique flavor.
+This recipe makes about 6 cups of popcorn, almost filling the popcorn maker.
+The optional seasoning combinations above are a few of my favorites to create a delicious and unique flavor.
 Of course, you can play around with the levels of seasoning to see just how much is right for you.
-My only tip is to try adding a little bit at a time, since you can always add more seasoning, but you can’t take it away.
+My only tip is to try adding a bit at a time.
+Remember: you can always add more seasoning, but you can’t really take it away!